BaltiApps/Pixelify-Google-Photos/README.md

+# Fork Info
+Adds the latest fingerprints for Pixel 6, 7 and 8 series.

 # Pixelify-Google-Photos
 LSPosed / EdXposed module to add Google Pixel features on Google Photos for any device.
 Tested on EdXposed by [Jim Wu](https://github.com/MlgmXyysd)